lucyamy/LapX9C10X/README.md

 The library allows you to set resistance values either by using the counter values used internally by the chips (0 to 99), or by specifying the resistance value you want directly.
 (All resistances refer to the resistance between the low end of the potentiometer - the VH/RH pin, and the wiper - the VW/RW pin.)

+When this document refers to **forcing** the wiper to a position, this means that it will not assume anything about where the wiper currently is, but will 'force' it.
+This entails either moving the wiper 99 steps up (ensuring that it is set to 99), or moving it 99 steps down (ensuring that it is set to 0).
+This is necessary because there is no way of reading the wiper postiton from the chip.

 **LapX9C10X** is invoked as:

     LapX9C10X(uint8_t incrementPin, uint8_t upDownPin, uint8_t selectNVRAMWritePin, float resistance);

 Where the resistance parameter can be one of:

     LAPX9C10X_X9C102       (1 kOhm)
     LAPX9C10X_X9C103       (10 kOhm)
     LAPX9C10X_X9C503       (50 kOhm)
     LAPX9C10X_X9C104       (100 kOhm)

 or can be the actual resistance of the potentiometer, as measured between VH/RH  and VL/RL (when the chip is powered on).
-Using the actual resistance will of course give more accurate results, as the tolerance of the parts is ±20%.
+Using the actual resistance will of course give more accurate results, as the tolerance of the parts is Â±20%.

 The chips contain non-volatile memory, and can be programmed to power up to any of the 100 available wiper positions. **LapX9C10X** has a function to save to this memory.

 When using **LapX9C10X** functions that are passed a 0-99 wiper position, or a 0-max resistance, any value that is higher than the maximum is changed to the maximum.